ejestin/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 Otherwise the function won't find the stack and won't be able to check the status and retrive the Aurora endpoint.

-And with all that your good to go.
+And with all that you are good to go.
 You're free to delete the SNS/Lambda stack since it is only one time usage.

 Happy automation!